azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 The Translator API allows to directly access the service by specifying the API key.
 As with other services, you can find the key under "Keys and Endpoint".

 Use the `CognitiveServices.ipynb` Notebook which you just created and copy the following code in a cell.
 We will conduct a REST Call by sending data to the *Translate Cognitive Service* and receiving a response from the pre-trained Machine Learning model behind the scenes.
 In this case, we are translating text from English to German.
+Replace `YOUR_SUBSCRIPTION_KEY` and `YOUR_RESOURCE_LOCATION` with the information from your Azure Translator Service as described above and run the cell.

 ```python
 import requests, uuid, json